What is CFR Incoterms ? Cost and Freight Shipping

 What Is CFR Incoterms?

-Under this Incoterm, the seller is responsible for the cost and freight of delivering the goods to the designated destination port.
-This includes loading the items onto the vessel and handling the necessary export procedures.
+Consequently, from this Incoterm, it is vivid that the cost and freight of delivering the goods to the named destination port lie in the hands of the seller.
+These include loading items into the vessel and making the export clearance available.

 CFR in shipping